skip to content

 [Motor Vehicles Act 1959 (SA) s 98BC]

 If you commit an offence which incurs demerit points, the offence date and number of points will be recorded on your licensing record.
-If your licensing record shows the incursion of 12 or more demerit points over a three year period, you will be liable for disqualification.
+If your licensing record shows the incursion of 12 or more demerit points over a 3 year period, you will be liable for disqualification.

 How do I know how many demerit points I have incurred?